 What comes first from Lamborghini?

-After years of speculation, Winkelmann confirmed to CAR in January 2022 that the replacement for the Aventador will be a plug-in hybrid with a V12 engine.
-Our spy photographers caught a glimpse of a development mule of the new car pictured below.
+Stop frothing at the mouth.
+If Lamborghini’s going to stick around, it needs to adapt.
+After years of speculation, Winkelmann confirmed to CAR Magazine in January 2022 that the replacement for the Aventador will feature a plug-in hybrid V12 powertrain.
+Our spy photographers have also caught a glimpse of a development mule for the new car (pictured below).

-‘In 2023 we will have the follow-up for the Aventador, which will be the first plug-in hybrid, with a complete new V12 engine,’ he says, ‘and then in ’24 we will have the Urus and the Huracan follow-on as well, plug-in hybrid cars.
-This will close the first step of our strategy, which will cut CO2 emissions by 2025 compared to today by at least 50 per cent.
+Winkelmann said: “‘In 2023 we will have the follow-up for the Aventador, which will be the first plug-in hybrid, with a complete new V12 engine.
+And then in ’24 we will have the Urus and the Huracan follow-on as well, plug-in hybrid cars.
+This will close the first step of our strategy, which will cut CO2 emissions by 2025 compared to today by at least 50 per cent.”

-CAR’s intel suggests that the electrified Huracan replacement will also have a V8.
-But why is Winkelmann saying the powertrain will be different to the Urus?
-Because our sources point to an engine Lamborghini has developed itself (i.e. not a derivative of an existing Audi or Porsche engine), redlining at 10,000rpm and fully prepared to run on synthetic fuel.
-Coupled with electric assistance, total system power is expected to come in at around 850bhp.
+We expect the electrified Huracan will also have a V8.
+But why is Winkelmann saying the powertrain will be different to the Urus’s?
+Well, our sources suggest that it’ll be an engine Lamborghini has developed itself (i.e. not a derivative of an existing Audi or Porsche engine).

-Winkelmann says he and his team are driving a lot of electric rivals as they prepare for the first Lamborghini EV.
-‘The power unit is one thing but the set-up, the driving experience, brakes, suspension, power-to-weight ratio is going to be even more important in my opinion than today.
+Winkelmann also says he and his team are driving a lot of electric rivals as they prepare for the first Lamborghini EV.
+“The power unit is one thing but the set-up, the driving experience, brakes, suspension, power-to-weight ratio is going to be even more important in my opinion than today.

-‘These things are going to be accepted by most of our customers.’
-Many fears about EVs would, he predicted, ‘dissolve into nothing’, much as anxieties about introducing different types of transmission were soon forgotten.
+“These things are going to be accepted by most of our customers.”
+Many fears about EVs would, he predicted, “dissolve into nothing” in the same way that anxieties about introducing different types of transmission were soon forgotten.

 Read our Lamborghini reviews